Writer Profile

 Digital Signage Content Support

-Timely information related to disaster recovery and reconstruction is posted on municipal websites, but it is difficult for the elderly and others who do not have smartphones to access that information.
-For this reason, digital signage was introduced at government offices and evacuation centers along with paper bulletin boards so that the latest information could be viewed.
+Timely information related to disaster recovery and reconstruction is posted on municipal websites, but it is difficult for the elderly and others who do not own smartphones to access that information.
+For this reason, digital signage was introduced at government offices and evacuation centers alongside paper bulletin boards so that the latest information could be viewed.
 IT DART provides content support for this digital signage.
 We pick up the latest information from administrative websites, process it for digital signage, and update the content via the internet.

 Volunteer Information Support

-Information Management Support at 1.5-tier Evacuation Centers
+Information Management Support at 1.5-Tier Evacuation Centers

-From "Information Management During Disasters" to "Information Management for Livelihood Reconstruction"
+From "Disaster Information Management" to "Information Management for Livelihood Reconstruction"

 *Affiliations and titles are as of the time this magazine was published.